NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 where

-<div img="image3468.txt">\(SHRFT\)</div>  = sensible heat ratio modifier normalized biquadratic curve as a function of coil entering air wet-bulb and dry-bulb temperatures, (-).
+<span>$SHRFT$</span>  = sensible heat ratio modifier normalized biquadratic curve as a function of coil entering air wet-bulb and dry-bulb temperatures, (-).
 The DX cooling coil entering air temperature can be the outdoor air condition or pretreated outdoor air when the DX cooling coil is placed after an exhaust heat recovery heat exchangers.

-<div img="image3469.txt">\(SHRFFF\)</div>= sensible heat ratio modifier normalized quadratic curve as a function of air mass flow fraction.
+<span>$SHRFFF$</span>= sensible heat ratio modifier normalized quadratic curve as a function of air mass flow fraction.
 Flow fraction is the ratio of actual to rated mass flow rate of air through the DX cooling coil, (-).

-<div img="image3470.txt">\(SH{R_{rated}}\)</div>  = sensible heat ratio at rated condition, (-).
+<span>$SH{R_{rated}}$</span>  = sensible heat ratio at rated condition, (-).

 #### Condenser Options: AirCooled vs. EvaporativelyCooled